sous-chefs/openssh/README.md

 * If it is an `Array`, each item in the array will get it's own line in the config file.
 * `Hash` attributes are meant to used with `ssh_config` namespace to create host-specific configurations.
 The keys of the `Hash` will be used as the `Host` entries and their associated entries as the configuration values.
 * All the values in openssh are commented out in the `attributes/default.rb` file for a base starting point.
+* There is one special attribute name, which is `match`.
+This is not included in the default template like the others. `node['openssh']['server']['match']` must be a Hash, where the key is the match pattern criteria and the value should be a Hash of normal keywords and values.
+The same transformations listed above apply to these keywords.
+See examples below.

 Dynamic ListenAddress